Iguana2024/devops-2024/README.md

 ## Description
 The project involves deploying three virtual machines with installed SFTP servers, as well as configuring security and conducting system auditing using rkhunter.
 Each machine has key-based access, and scheduled Bash and Python tasks are implemented for automatic creation of files on neighboring SFTP servers and log analysis.

+##Preset
+You need to create directory private_keys manually and set you generated private key there.

 ## Structure and Code